OBJECTS REFERENCE (FULL EDITION ONLY,

 Next

-To print the contents of the current frame (including all the hotspots, text objects, and custom controls), use the following code:
+the current frame (including all the hotspots, text objects, and custom controls), use the

 PictureBoxObject(1).Move 0,0,GetProjectWidth*15,GetProjectHeight*15